Building peace in East Africa: A conversation with Wasafiri’s peace and inclusion lead

 Kenya Food Fellows Auleria Apopo (left) and Sylvia Kuria (centre) take guests through their food system action which addresses childhood malnutrition.

-“My community tends to lose a lot of livestock during droughts, which leaves them impoverished and unable to meet their families’ nutrition needs.
+“My community loses a lot of livestock during droughts, which leaves them impoverished and unable to meet their families’ nutrition needs.
 I am teaching them to farm fish in a sustainable way so that they have food and income even during the driest months,” he said.
 He noted that so far, over 300 people have attended his workshops and almost 200 of them have started farming fish.
 Among his biggest collaborators are the county government of Kajiado and the local community, whose buy-in and participation is essential for long-term success.

 Kenya Food Fellow Apollo Karugah contributes to discussions at the festival.